StoneRidge Estates HOA Concord Twp.

 Resident Information below:

-cluster box INFORMATION
+cluster box INFORMATION (Early 2025)

 Recently, some of the key holes for individual mail boxes and parcel pickup boxes have become difficult to open, due to corrosion from snow and ice removal chemicals.
 Our past Management Company did not have a maintenance plan in place for those cluster mailboxes and as such, now there is.
 Going forward, the HOA will provide as needed, seasonal keyhole spraying maintenance to the exterior openings using a special military grade lubricant.
 One application has already been applied during the week of Feb 24, 2025.
 There was a remarkable improvement immediately after that application.
 If any resident is still experiencing issues with keyhole access, please use the HOA contact information to notify us.
 Please do not attempt to spray any lubricant into your keyhole such as WD-40, Blaster, lithium or graphite, those and many more will quickly build up grit and grim residue and lead to more issues, such as transferring back onto your hands and clothes and gumming up the lock.